tylerstanczak/CP4I-Multus/Configuring Multus.md

 ```
 ![](/assets/get-nad.png)

+# Attaching additional networks to CP4I workloads
+Connecting additional networks to workloads is always done via ``annotations``.
+In the following sections, you will learn how to assign/apply a special container network interface annotation to each workload.
+This is a simple process, however, different workloads require the annotation to be inserted at a different level of the custom resource tree.
+Some capabilities and runtimes may simply be modified at their resulting OCP Deployment or StatefulSet resource (ACE), yet others ignore these modifications and look to their maintaining custom resource one level higher in the tree (MQ).

 ### Connect the 2nd network to App Connect Enterprise (ACE)
 Connecting CP4I to Multus requires the addition of network annotations to all components that need access to the second network.
-Ace pods are replicated and controlled by a ``Deployment`` in OCP, so we add the annotation there at the top level.
+ACE pods are replicated and controlled by a ``Deployment`` in OCP, so we add the annotation there at the top level.

 1. Identify the ACE Deployment or StatefulSet you'd like to connect to the 2nd network
 ```bash